Delicate and Minimal, Ferragamo Spring 2025 Was a Visual Treat

 The New Bags to Know

-The Hug Bag has already cultivated cult-like status, and for 2025, the bags don't fall too far from the tree.
-"The iconic Hug bag is softened and reconstructed, its single handle and supple leather now gently informing its structure or is adapted into a new clutch," written in the show notes.
-Other notable bags from the collection were large clutches with cinched enclosures designed to look as if they were "gently collapsing on itself, shoulder bags with braided leather straps, feather-adorned clutches to match the feathery pumps, and hobo bags suspended from chains.
+The Hug bag has already cultivated cult-like status, and for 2025, the bags don't fall too far from the tree.
+"The iconic Hug bag is softened and reconstructed, its single handle and supple leather now gently informing its structure or is adapted into a new clutch," the show notes state.
+Other notable bags from the collection were large clutches with cinched enclosures designed to look as if they were gently collapsing on themselves, shoulder bags with braided leather straps, feather-adorned clutches to match the feathery pumps, and slouchy bags suspended from chains.

 (Image credit: Launchmetrics/Ferragamo)